DiegoMagdaleno/BSDCoreUtils/README.md

 **Option 1 - Precompiled bin**:

-If you don't wish to compile, there is a precompiled bin options, for the macOS operating system.
+If you don't wish to compile, there is a precompiled bin option, for the macOS operating system.

-In order to achieve this, just follow this instructions:
+In order to achieve this, just follow these instructions:

 1. Install [Homebrew](https://brew.sh/) for macOS.
 2. Go to your terminal, and execute the following command `brew tap diegomagdaleno/homebrew-diegoutils`
 3. Now run `brew install bsd-coreutils`

-_Note: This tools will be installed with the "b" prefix, for example "bcat" instead of "cat"._
+_Note: These tools will be installed with the "b" prefix, for example "bcat" instead of "cat"._

 _Note 2: BSDCoreutils precompiled bins will be available for diverse Linux distributions eventually_